Oriflame: Operations

 The company has approximately 6,000 employees, 1,000 products, and a turnover of over 1.3 billion Euro.
 As of August 2020, Oriflame operated in more than 60 countries, where its beauty products were marketed by over 3 million Oriflame Brand Partners.

 Oriflame has two Indian manufacturing plants in Noida and Roorkee.
 It also manufactures products in Russia, Poland, and China.

-Sustainability initiatives

-Oriflame has committed to sustainability by integrating environmentally responsible practices into its operations.